-How Much Does a Bathroom Renovation Cost in the UK?
+How Much Does a Bathroom Renovation Cost in London?

 August 7, 2023

-Bathroom renovation costs can range from as little as £5,000 up to £15,000.
+Bathroom renovation costs in London can range from £5,000 up to £20,000 with the average around £8,000.
 This depends on how much you want to spend and whether or not you’re looking to renovate on a budget, or are intent on high-end finishings.
 There’s also the cost of the labour to consider, of course.

 How much your bathroom installation costs depends on its size, whether you’re aiming for a basic remodel or a full makeover, and the type of materials you want.